Extra Pulp: Exchange Portfolio

-I had the opportunity to organize an exhibition of works by myself, Kyle Holland, and Ingrid Schindall.
+I had the opportunity to organize and travel an exhibition of works by myself, Kyle Holland, and Ingrid Schindall.
 The text for the show reads:

 “It is in our stories that we locate places most powerfully.” - Kent C. Ryden